Ultimate Beginner’s Guide to Growing Saffron (Zafran) Bulbs at Home in Pakistan

 Introduction

-In this guide, you’ll learn when to plant saffron bulbs in Pakistan, how to sow them correctly, how to care for saffron plants, and how to harvest real saffron threads from flowersβ€”step by step.
+Inside, we’ll cover everything step by step: when to plant saffron bulbs in Pakistan, how to sow them the right way, how to care for the plants, and finally — how to harvest those real saffron threads from the flowers yourself.

 Why Grow Saffron (Zafran) at Home?